EddieHubCommunity/BioDrop/docs/contributing/contributing-icons.md

 You can get started by forking the repo or cloning it locally.

 Click on the "Fork" button at the top of the repository and that will take you to the fork creation page.
 You can select the owner, repo name etc there and create your fork.
-Alternatively, you can start making changes to the original repo and that will automatically create a fork and save changes to it.
+Alternatively, you can start making changes to the original repo on the GitHub website and that will automatically create a fork and save changes to it.

-You can run the following command to clone the repo locally (You must have [Git](https://git-scm.com/) installed):
+You can run the following command to clone the repo locally (You must have [Git](https://git-scm.com/) installed, and note that you will not have write access, create a fork to push changes):

 ```
 git clone https://github.com/EddieHubCommunity/LinkFree